Jemster07/virtual-pet-age-tracker_WEB/README.md

 ### To Do:

-- Add new pet opens a form via a modal
+- Add new pet and edit a pet opens a form via a modal
-- Clicking the _edit_ button in the pet list replaces static text with text fields, and the edit button with a _submit_ button
 - Pass custom _server_ errors to the client
 - Create an admin page that fetches a list of hidden users from the database
 - Give admins the ability to make a Delete HTTP request to permanently remove hidden users and hidden pets from the database